We love exploring local food. It’s why we travel.

 Sisterfields Cafe is a popular all-day dining cafe off Jalan Kayu Aya in Seminyak.
 We stayed near this place and there always seemed to be people around.
-In fact, walk by this place at around noon and you’ll find throngs of people waiting outside for a table.
+In fact, walk by this Bali restaurant at around noon and you’ll find throngs of people waiting outside for a table.

 This was taken early in the morning, perhaps one of the few times you won’t find people hanging out in front.
-From the sound of it, Sisterfields Cafe is a legend in these parts with a near perfect 4.5 rating on TripAdvisor.
+Read the reviews and you’ll find that Sisterfields Cafe serves some of the best food in Bali.

 Address: Jalan Kayu Cendana No. 7, Seminyak, Kuta, Kerobokan Kelod, Kuta Utara, Kerobokan Kelod, Kec.
 Kuta Utara, Kabupaten Badung, Bali 80361, Indonesia